szobov/szobov.github.io/_drafts/robotics-and-UAV-projects-in-cold-winter.md

 * content
 {:toc}

 As I've mentioned in previous [article]({% post_url 2018-12-24-try-to-avoid-using-usb3.0-and-2.4hz-radio-like-gps %}), my team works on UAV project.
-Also from time to time we are doing the trials on a wild nature.
+From time to time we are doing the trials of our code and robots on a wild nature.
 Because of our company located on a north of Russia, in a quite cold climatic zone, we often have a different problems, related to extreme weather condition.

+So, I've decided to mention in this article the list of possible problems and advice how to avoid or mitigate it.
+I'll update this post if there are will be more.
+I understand that it could be obvious, but if you will work in the similar conditions it might help you.

 Just to show you an example: it's me on one of our winter trials: